ElfSundae/bearychat/README.md

 All defaults keys are listed in [`MessageDefaults`](src/MessageDefaults.php) .
 You can access message default with `$client->getMessageDefaults($key)`, or retrieve all defaults with `$client->getMessageDefaults()` .

-To send a message, just call `sendMessage` on the client instance with a [message payload][1] array or a payload JSON string:
+To send a message, just call `sendMessage` on the client instance with a [message payload][incoming] array or a payload JSON string:

 ```php
 $client->sendMessage([